DTS-STN/Alpha-Site-CMS/README.md

 `STORAGE_ACCOUNT_URL`: If using azure storage.
 The full url of the storage account\
 `STORAGE_ACCOUNT_CONTAINER`: If using azure storage.
 The blob container name\
 `STRAPI_ADMIN_JWT_SECRET`: Secret used to encode JWT tokens.

+### WordPress
+#### Localization
+Go to https://make.wordpress.org/polyglots/teams/ for a list of currently support language packs for the admin panel.
+From here, download the packs needed for the site into the /wp-content/translations folder.